Reading Force is a registered charity (No. 1159890) and warmly welcomes help and support

 Funding Awards and Sponsors

 Annington became one of the largest private owners of residential property in the UK following the purchase of 57,434 homes from the Ministry of Defence (MoD) in 1996.
 Most of these properties are leased back to the MoD.
-A significant number, however, have been handed back to Annington.
-In the years since 1996, we have invested time, money and expertise in regenerating thousands of these homes and returning them to the national housing stock.

 The Royal British Legion